Legoless/Alpha/README.md

 ## TODO
 - Swift runtime introspection (swift classes, swift objects on the heap, etc.)
-- Network request logging
+- Network request logging (NSURLHTTPSession)
 - Improved file type detection and display in the file browser
-- Add new NSUserDefault key/value pairs on the fly
+- Add new NSUserDefaults key/value pairs on the fly

 Have a question or suggestion for FLEX?
 Contact [@ryanolsonk](https://twitter.com/ryanolsonk) on twitter.